nuejs/nue/packages/nuejs.org/docs/custom-components.md

   <script>

-    // Render first three users
+    // render the first three users
     constructor({ users }) {
       this.items = users.slice(0, 3);
       this.all = users;
     }

-    // Insert a new item
+    // insert a new item
     add() {
       const { items, all } = this;
       const item = all[items.length]; // Access the next user